NeuPhysics/neutrino/docs/matter.rst

 The first two diagrams will add two equal terms on the diagonal terms of Hamiltonian, which can be viewed as adding a number times identity matrix thus conserves the eigenstates while shifts the eigenvalues.
 However, the third diagram will only add a term to the first diagonal term of Hamiltonian, which is the weak coupling :math:`\Delta = \sqrt{2}G_F n(x)` with :math:`n(x)` being the number density of electrons.

+.. admonition:: Identity Matrix and Survival Probability
+   :class: note

+   Identity matrix shifts the eigenvalues up and down homogeneously which changes the evolution of the state.
+However, since this is only a phase, the calculation of the survival probability will kill this phase.

 .. admonition:: Weak Interaction
    :class: note